Medici giraffe: Diplomatic use

 Given the intense relations between Egypt and the Ottoman Empire, it is unclear why Qaitbay stole presents that an ambassador from India had brought to Bayezid in 1485.
 Inevitably, Bayezid was "on the warpath against him".
 Qaitbay wrote to France, where Cem was kept, discussing Cem's transfer to Egypt.
 After asking for Lorenzo's diplomatic assistance, Qaitbay and Lorenzo agreed: "a giraffe for an Ottoman prince", which also facilitated securing Lorenzo's prestige.
 This giraffe represented Qaitbay's efforts "to establish good diplomatic relations with the Florentines in order to make them intervene on their behalf in the inter-Muslim conflict."

 Lorenzo then offered Anne of France to forward a giraffe to her in exchange for her aid.
-The giraffe would help amplify "Lorenzo's stature as a prince wielding international authority" if he could obtain and use the giraffe as a diplomatic tool with France.
+The giraffe would help amplify "Lorenzo's stature as a prince wielding international authority" if he could use it as a diplomatic tool with France.
 This giraffe also served as a negotiating instrument with his Italian allies, the Ferdinand I of Naples and the Duke of Milan.
 They were hesitant to strike a mutual assistance agreement with Lorenzo.
-Another advantage of keeping this giraffe was enhancing Lorenzo's persuasive negotiation with the Pope for a cardinal's hat for his son, Giovanni de' Medici.
+Another advantage of keeping this giraffe was enhancing Lorenzo's persuasive negotiation with the Pope for a promotion to cardinal for his son, Giovanni de' Medici.

 On November 11, 1487, the giraffe arrived in Florence with other exotic animals, and seven days later it was officially presented to Lorenzo.

 Another issue that Qaitbay wanted Lorenzo to settle in June 1488 was the Pope's permission to buy weapons.
 The Venetians ignored the arms sales ban issued by the Pope and kept selling arms to the Ottomans while deleting such traces in their records, leading to Qaitbay's request to Lorenzo to negotiate with the Pope.
 The weapons were permitted for purchase with papal authorization on January 17, 1489.
 Regarding Cem's custody, he was brought from France to Rome in March 1489.
-Cem died in February 1495 in Capua, where he accompanied King Charles VIII of France, Anne's brother, to march south.
+Cem died in February 1495 in Capua, where he had accompanied King Charles VIII of France, Anne's brother, to march south.

 Lorenzo enjoyed the fruits of his giraffe diplomacy.
 His daughter Maddalena married Franceschetto Cibo, the illegitimate son of Pope Innocent VIII, in January 1488.
-In March 1489, his thirteen-year-old son, Giovanni, was made a cardinal.
-Anne of France would never receive her despite her longing for the giraffe.
+In March 1489, his thirteen-year-old son, Giovanni, was made a cardinal; he would go on to become Pope Leo X. Anne of France would never receive her giraffe.
 Still, the giraffe was one of Lorenzo's political tools that leveraged his prestige due to its contribution to his influence with the Pope.